hieuvp/learning-kubernetes/06-secrets-and-config-maps/README.md

 - **ConfigMaps** are similar to [Secrets](#secrets).
 They can be created by using `YAML` files or `kubectl`, and shared in the containers in the same ways.
 - The only big difference between them is the **base64-encoding** obfuscation.
 - **ConfigMaps** are intended for non-sensitive configuration data.
-Config files and environment variables and are a great way to create customized running services from generic container images.
+For example, config files and environment variables and are a great way to create customized running services from generic container images.

 ### Create a `ConfigMap` from an existing file